-4.1.6 Aquatic habitat
+4.1.7 Aquatic habitat

-Two tributaries of Googong Creek lie to the west of the Project.
+The Project crosses a tributary of Googong Creek.
 Googong Creek is an ephemeral creek that flows through agricultural land and discharges into the Queanbeyan River.
 The surrounding agricultural land use has altered the creek's natural flow regime and aquatic ecology.
 The overall ecological health is considered to be somewhat degraded.
 While there are a small number of native trees, the majority of vegetation in the area is degraded grassland, with moderate weed infestation.